-Restorative Justice is an approach to criminal offending that emphasizes values of democratic participation, inclusion, and stewardship.
+Restorative Practices is an approach to criminal offending that emphasizes values of democratic participation, inclusion, and stewardship.
 This approach has been effectively extended to the college arena, where misconduct is not always illegal, but often a violation of campus honor codes and policies.
 Restorative processes help educate students about the need for civic commitment and build awareness of the impact their behavior has on the community.

 Why Restorative Practices?